Scholarly Authority Yes! History of Scholarship Amateur Scholarship

 SEE His apostles perform miracles.

-SEE him teach his disciples about the immoral soul.
+SEE him teach his disciples about the immortal soul.

 SEE HIm descend into Hades and return.